seannyD/DnD_Cymraeg/DND_SRD_CYM/Swynau/Gwirweld.md

 **Parhad:** 1 awr

+### Cyfieithiad Awtomatig

+Mae'r swyn hwn yn rhoi'r gallu i'r creadur parod rydych chi'n ei gyffwrdd i weld pethau fel y maent mewn gwirionedd.
+Am y swyn, mae gan y creadur olwg wir, mae'n sylwi ar ddrysau cyfrinachol wedi'u cuddio gan hud, a gall weld i mewn i'r Awyren Ethereal, i gyd allan i ystod o 120 troedfedd.

-This spell gives the willing creature you touch the ability to see things as they actually are.
+>  This spell gives the willing creature you touch the ability to see things as they actually are.
 For the duration, the creature has truesight, notices secret doors hidden by magic, and can see into the Ethereal Plane, all out to a range of 120 feet.